Home · Agency Papers · The Agency Paradox: Governed Autonomy as Infrastructure

 The principal declares constitutional authority: the constraints that govern the agent’s action, the scope within which it may act autonomously, and the conditions that require escalation to human judgment — including composition signals that no individual-action evaluation would have surfaced.

 The principal maintains the knowledge substrate, reviews escalated decisions, interprets operational evidence, and evolves constitutional policy based on what operational history reveals — including what composition patterns have emerged across sessions.
+Substrate maintenance is not clerical work.
+It is a governance function: the principal is the sole authority for what knowledge the agent is permitted to treat as verified.

 This is not the traditional engineer writing code.
 It is not the prompt engineer approving output.
 It is the governor of a governed system — present at the boundaries that matter, not at every execution.